The Orthologic of Epistemic Modals: Possibility semantics

-Finally, let us consider an example with two dimensions of epistemic variation in contrast to the one dimension of the Epistemic Scale.
-Figure \ref{EpistemicGrid} shows a relational representation of what we call an Epistemic Grid for $p$ and $q$.
-It is obtained from the relational representation of the Epistemic Scale by a product construction: each possibility in the Epistemic Grid is a pair of possibilities $(x,y)$ with $x$ from the Epistemic Scale for $p$ and $y$ from the Epistemic Scale for $q$; $(x,y)$ is compatible with (resp.~accessible from) $(x',y')$ iff $x$ is compatible with (resp.~accessible from) $x'$ and $y$ is compatible with (resp.~accessible from) $y'$;\footnote{This construction of the accessibility relation guarantees that the associated $i$ function still satisfies \textsf{$i$-refinability}, \textsf{Factivity}, and \textsf{Knowability}.} and a propositional variable is true at $(x,y)$ iff it is true at $x$ or at $y$.
+\begin{example} Let us consider an example with two dimensions of epistemic variation in contrast to the one dimension of the Epistemic Scale.
+Figure \ref{EpistemicGrid} shows what we call an Epistemic Grid for $p$ and $q$.
+It is obtained from the Epistemic Scale by a product construction: each possibility in the Epistemic Grid is a pair of possibilities $(x,y)$ with $x$ from the Epistemic Scale for $p$ and $y$ from the Epistemic Scale for $q$; $(x,y)$ is compatible with (resp.~accessible from) $(x',y')$ iff $x$ is compatible with (resp.~accessible from) $x'$ and $y$ is compatible with (resp.~accessible from) $y'$;\footnote{This construction of the accessibility relation guarantees that \textsf{$R$-regularity}, \textsf{Reflexivity}, and \textsf{Knowability} are still satisfied.} and a propositional variable is true at $(x,y)$ iff it is true at $x$ or at $y$.
 We encourage the reader to calculate the truth values of some formulas at possibilities in this Epistemic Grid.
 For example, $\neg (p\wedge q)$ is true at the possibilities in the bottommost two rows and rightmost two columns; hence $\Box\neg (p\wedge q)$ is true in the bottommost row and rightmost column; and hence $\neg\Box\neg (p\wedge q)$, i.e., $\Diamond (p\wedge q)$, is true at the nine possibilities in the upper-left quadrant, which are also the possibilities where $\Diamond p\wedge\Diamond q$ is true.
 By contrast, along the centermost column, $\Diamond p\wedge \Diamond\neg p\wedge\neg \Diamond(p\wedge\neg p)$ is true.
-One can also consider what happens if we cut some of the diagonal dotted accessibility arrows.
-For example, where $(x_4,y_4)$ is the point immediately southeast of the center point, if we cut the accessibility arrow from $(x_4,y_4)$ back to the center point,\footnote{In which case the associated $i$ function still satisfies \textsf{$i$-refinability}, \textsf{Factivity}, and \textsf{Knowability}.} then $\Box\neg (p\wedge q)$ becomes true at $(x_4,y_4)$, so $\Diamond(p\wedge q)$ is no longer true at the center point, while $\Diamond p\wedge\Diamond q$ remains true there.